 Utility-scale projects may earn 6 percent internal rates of return, and that could increase to more than 18 percent if developers can bring system costs closer to international levels, Travis Woodward, a New Energy Finance analyst, wrote in a note on June 6.
 He also estimates residential solar systems are being sold in Japan for $6.28 a watt, more than double the $2.70 a watt price in Germany.

-Japan is one of the highest average selling price markets dominated by a few large installers, Jefferies Group Inc. (JEF) analysts Jesse Pichel, Min Xu and Scott Reynolds said in an April 30 report.
+Japan is one of the highest average selling price markets dominated by a few large installers, Jefferies Group Inc. (JEF:US) analysts Jesse Pichel, Min Xu and Scott Reynolds said in an April 30 report.
 “We expect Chinese and Taiwanese producers to erode the high domestic share through local partnerships to drive down cost,” the analysts said.